 Most of our compensation elements simultaneously fulfill one or more of our performance, alignment and retention objectives.
-The Company uses a combination of cash and equity compensation and benefits to compensate and reward its executive officers: base salary, an annual incentive award and long-term incentive ("LTI") compensation (which consisted during 2007 of the Mid-Term Incentive and Retention Plan ("MTIRP") and annual stock option grant), all of which are described in greater detail below.
+We use a combination of cash and equity compensation and benefits to compensate and reward its executive officers: base salary, an annual incentive award and long-term incentive ("LTI") compensation, all of which are described in greater detail below.
 The Compensation Committee believes that the elements of compensation that it uses create a flexible compensation package that focuses and rewards executives for both near-term and long-term performance while aligning the interests of executive officers with the interests of our shareholders.

 Performance.
-Our executives who are identified in the Summary Compensation Table on page 32 (whom we refer to as our named executives) have a combined total of 114 years in the restaurant industry and 54 years with CBRL, during which several of them have held different positions and been promoted to increasing levels of responsibility.
-The compensation for each named executive reflects the Committee's assessment of his management experience, performance and service to the Company over a long period of time.
-Key elements of compensation that depend upon each named executive's performance include:
+Our executives who are identified in the Summary Compensation Table on page 28 (whom we refer to as our "Named Executive Officers") have a combined total of 127 years in the restaurant industry and 53 years with CBRL, during which several of them have held different positions and been promoted to increasing levels of responsibility.
+The compensation for each Named Executive Officer reflects the Compensation Committee's assessment of his management experience, performance and service to the Company over a long period of time.
+Key elements of compensation that depend upon each Named Executive Officer's performance include:

-- Base salary designed to be commensurate with the executive's scope of responsibilities, demonstrated leadership abilities, and management experience and effectiveness: - An annual incentive cash bonus that is based on pre-determined quantitative measures within the context of our overall performance; and - Equity incentive compensation in the form of stock options and restricted stock, the value of which is contingent upon the performance of the CBRL share price or other performance criteria, and subject to vesting schedules that require continued service with the Company.
+- Base salary designed to be commensurate with the executive's scope of responsibilities, demonstrated leadership abilities, and management experience and effectiveness; - · An annual incentive cash bonus that is based on pre-determined quantitative measures within the context of our overall performance; and - Equity incentive compensation in the form of stock options and restricted stock, the value of which is contingent upon the performance of the CBRL share price and/or other performance criteria, and subject to vesting schedules that require continued service with the Company.

-A substantial amount of the compensation of our executives is "at risk" performance based compensation.
-Based on targeted compensation levels, in 2007, the named executive officers as a group had 79% of their total compensation linked to performance, and Mr. Woodhouse had 85% of his total compensation linked to performance (total compensation referring to the sum of base salaries and annual and long-term incentive opportunities).
-These percentages did not include that portion of the 2007 compensation represented by "success bonuses" (see discussion on page 24 of this proxy statement) - bonuses that were earned by our executives for implementing various strategic initiatives beginning in 2006.
-Through this strong emphasis on performance-based pay, non-performance has a significant effect on the amount of compensation realized by our executive officers.
-Furthermore, by utilizing threshold targets as a part of executive compensation, in the event the Company does not meet such targets, incentive compensation is substantially at-risk and is not paid to the executive officers.
+A substantial amount of the compensation of our executives is "at risk" performance-based compensation.
+Based on targeted compensation levels, in 2008 the Named Executive Officers as a group had 78% of their total target compensation linked to performance, and Mr. Woodhouse had 85% of his total target compensation linked to performance (total target compensation referring to the sum of base salaries and annual bonus plan and LTI opportunities).
+Through this strong emphasis on performance-based pay, non-performance can have a significant effect on the amount of compensation realized by our Named Executive Officers.
+Nevertheless, as described below, Company targets for 2008 were not met; however, because the Compensation Committee believed the failure to meet these targets was largely the result of factors external to the Company over which the Named Executive Officers had little to no control, for morale and retention purposes, the Compensation Committee made discretionary awards to a number of our employees and executives, including the Named Executive Officers.
+See "Why did the Compensation Committee pay discretionary bonuses in 2008?" below.

 Alignment.
-We seek to align the interests of the named executives with those of our shareholders by evaluating executive performance on the basis of key financial measurements which we believe closely correlate to both near-term and long-term shareholder value, including increases in operating profit, revenue growth and return on investment.
-Key elements of compensation that align the interests of the named executives with shareholders include:
+We seek to align the interests of the Named Executive Officers with those of our shareholders by evaluating executive performance on the basis of key financial measurements that we believe closely correlate to both near-term and long-term shareholder value, including increases in operating profit, revenue growth and operating margin.
+Key elements of compensation that align the interests of the Named Executive Officers with shareholders include:

-Annual incentive compensation, which during 2007 linked a significant portion of compensation to increases in operating income over that of the previous year;
+· Annual incentive compensation, which links a significant portion of compensation to increases in operating income over that of the previous year;